liangyali/passport-wechat/README.md

 `options` - Optional.
 Can include the following:
 * `state` - Override state for this specific API call
 * `callbackURL` - Override callbackURL for this specific API call
+* `scope` - Override scope for this specific API call

+If no callbackURL is specified, the same request url will be used.

 #### Authentication Callback